 - 1) In terms of legality it is paramount to pay attention to all legality topics that the EUDR mentions, including but not limited to human rights.
 Again, we advise to check these legality topics in full, to be EUDR compliant. - 2) CSI promotes sustainable production beyond DCF and human rights including responsible agricultural production such as with handling chemicals (herbicides and pesticides) which for soy is a key environmental and health issue.
 Robust standards and their qualified auditors are experts in onthe-ground control and CSI promotes the use of a mere 15-20 years of experience here instead of reinventing wheel with a mushrooming offer of control mechanisms and consultancy expertise.
+Consider building the volume of fully -or if needed partly- certified soy as outlined under recommendation 3.

+https://resources.trase.earth/documents/Briefings/soy-and-legal-compliance-in-brazil-report.pdf

-Consider building the volume of fully -or if needed partly- certified soy as outlined under recommendation 3. - 3) On the topic of sourcing area engagement CSI promotes engagement with risk landscapes that may go beyond or even be different than the own physical sourcing areas.
+- 3) On the topic of sourcing area engagement CSI promotes engagement with risk landscapes that may go beyond or even be different than the own physical sourcing areas.
 This is also what the Consumer Goods Forum Landscape Strategy acknowledges and promotes.
 This is key for European companies to create impact and help recover our collective decade long footprint on natural resources, for the case of soy especially in Latin America.
 We foresee a shift to already long term deforested areas to supply Europe but that does not necessarily solve the problems.
-On the contrary: risk landscapes need government and business committed to sustainability- and including this support in your policy is a key element. - 4) The EUDR asks a Due Diligence statement declaring negligible risk of deforestation.
-Above we indicated the role and importance of physically certified EUDR compliant- sustainable soy.
-Not for all soy sourcing areas this will be possible on the short run.
-AFI promotes segregated certified supply, but as CSI we state that targeted credit buying /landscape engagement on top of fully EUDR compliant physical streams is a responsible policy element, in line with the Forest Positive Coalition. - ► Our message is: go for clean (EUDR compliant/ DCF) supply and clean supplier policy but also support forest and ecosystem frontier areas in their efforts to achieve legal, DCF and responsible soy production in crucial zones.
+On the contrary: risk landscapes need government and business committed to sustainability- and including this support in your policy is a key element. - 4) Also long term deforested and converted landscapes may show high risks related to unsolved past illegalities, land conflicts and human rights abuses, as well as species extinction risks related to the highly reduced and fragmented vegetation remnants.
+This means also in "low risk" areas verification of compliance at the farm level remains important. - Our message is: go for clean (EUDR compliant/ DCF, certified) physical supply and a clean supplier policy, setting time-bound improvement targets with suppliers.
+In addition support forest and ecosystem frontier areas in their efforts to achieve legal, DCF and responsible soy production in crucial zones.
+Here credits and other types of incentives for producers can play a useful, additional, role.